RomlinGroup/Flatpack/README.md

 # We ❤️ flatpack.ai

-Flatpack.AI will democratize AI by providing a modular and open platform for anyone to train their AI models from scratch with cutting-edge technology accessible to all.
+flatpack.ai will democratize AI by providing a modular and open platform for anyone to train their AI models from scratch with cutting-edge technology accessible to all.
 What flatpacks did for the furniture industry, we will do for the AI industry.

 ## The flatpack.ai client (Rust) 🦀